An Afternoon of Immigration Law, Part 1

 This program has been approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 1.0 hour of total CLE credit.

 "Very knowledgeable instructor."
 "Good overview, lots of info."
 "This is an interesting area of the law - the instructor is good and knowledgeable."
 "Great scope - glad it's broken into 4 distinct points.
 Nice primer on diverse issues within immigration law."
 "Very practical.
 Lots of info in a fast-paced presentation."
+"So much information."
+"Anecdotal information was especially helpful."
+"Speaker was thoughtful & dynamic."

 Judges / Clerks / Paralegals: $15.00